 The Luftwaffe tropical shirt breast eagle

-In the case of the shirt national eagle, the backing of the embroidery was a shirt cotton fabric.
+In the case of the national eagle on Luftwaffe tropical shirts, the backing of the embroidery was a shirt cotton fabric.
 In this case the eagle was not trimmed following the shape of the eagle, but rather embroidered on triangular base, with the edges folded (hemmed) before stitched by machine.
 Since the edges in this case are protected with a fold, line stitching was the quickest application method.
 This has always been the most useful method when laundering.
 As you can expect, shirts were washed much more frequently than tunics.

 Breast eagle on the tropical shirt was attached in simpler method, because the edges were protected by folded cloth.